mgrobaker/earthquake_streaming/README.md

 `producer/import_data.py` [link](https://github.com/mgrobaker/earthquake_streaming/blob/master/producer/import_data.py)

-This pulls down data from OpenEEW's S3 bucket by using the boto library, and stores it as local files.
+This pulls down data from OpenEEW's S3 bucket by using the boto library, and stores the data on the consumer.

 As shown in the code, I am only downloading a subset of the data, by limiting to specific dates and locations.
 I did not need all history for the purposes of this project.

-OpenEEW has a library for downloading their data, but it is not functioning properly at present.
-I opened a ticket to report this bug.
+OpenEEW has a library for downloading their data, but it is not functioning properly right now.
+I opened a [ticket](https://github.com/openeew/openeew-python/issues/15) to report this bug.
 I had to implement the data pulling on my own; import_data.py would have been much shorter if the OpenEEW library had been working.

 download_data() is the longest function in the file.

 `producer/send_data.py` [link](https://github.com/mgrobaker/earthquake_streaming/blob/master/producer/send_data.py)